From BR Bullpen

 Cards have also gained extra value for being the first appearance on any card for a player.
 Collectors have tended to assign extra value to these "rookie" cards, for reasons that are not entirely rational.
 Rumors have circulated that thousands of cases of 1952 Topps cards went unsold and were dumped into the Atlantic Ocean to clear warehouse space for 1953.

 Between 1952 and 1955, Topps was in direct competition with Bowman, which issued its own card set each year.
 The two rivals competed for the exclusive right to sign players, with the battles sometimes being decided in court.
 This explains why some very famous players are missing from these early Topps sets, but obscure "cup of coffee" players are featured many times, as are some coaches.
-Mantle, for example, did not appear in another Topps set until 1956, the year after Topps bought out Bowman and put out a complete set thanks to its new monopoly position on the market.
+Some players who had cards in the 1952 set did not appear again on Topps cards until 1956, the year after Topps bought out Bowman and put out a complete set thanks to its new monopoly position on the market.

 In 1957, Topps reduced the size of their cards by an eighth of an inch.
 The 2 1/2" by 3 1/2" size has become standard for baseball cards.
 This was also the first time career statistics appeared on the backs of Topps cards (prior to this, only statistics from the player's last season, coupled with career totals, were featured).
 Other features on the backs of cards, in addition to a short biographical blurb and the player's vital statistics, are cartoons.
 The first year those appeared, in 1953, they served to illustrate baseball question and answers (e.g. "What was home plate made of originally?")
 In 1954 they were three-panel mini morality tales explaining how the player featured conquered adversity to become a major leaguer, drawn in realistic style.
 The following year, the cartoons became more humorous, illustrating baseball sayings and historical oddities, and this became the standard.
 One of the more typical cartoon in later years featured the player's off-season job or pastime, illustrated for example by a baseball player teaching a biology class or scuba diving while in uniform.